A state-by-state breakdown of US coronavirus cases - KTVZ

 Wisconsin: 1

-Wisconsin reported its only case of the coronavirus early February.
-The patient was an adult with a history of travel to Beijing, China, the Wisconsin Department of Health Services said.
+Wisconsin reported its only case of the coronavirus in early February.
+The patient was an adult with a history of travel to Beijing, the Wisconsin Department of Health Services said.

 That person was isolated and doing well and the risk to the public was low, the department said.

-Note: CORRECTION: This story has been updated to reflect the correct number of cases from individuals repatriated from the Diamond Princess cruise ship.